Saviollage/Flutter-Location/README.md

 # Flutter Location App

 Simple location app using flutter.
-It's possible to get and address using current phone location or searching CEP, using 'api.postmon.com.br'
+It's possible to get and address using current phone location or searching CEP, using 'api.postmon.com.br' and google maps API

 ## Usage